ME-CDE/ME-CDE/README.md

 ## 📖 About me

-* 💻 I'm a javascript developer
+* 💻 I'm a Frontend developer
 * 🎓 I'm a Computer Science student
 * 🌐 You can see some of my projects on [my portfolio](https://freshidea.com/jonah/)